-- Solve Rescue Disk damaged error when using cascade ciphers and SHA256 for system encryption. - Solve option "Cache password in drive memory" always disabled even if checked in preferences. - Solve UI language change not taken into account for new install unless a preference is changed. - Implement creating file containers using command line. - Driver: disable support of IOCTL_STORAGE_QUERY_PROPERTY by default and add option to enable it. - Driver: Support returning StorageDeviceProperty if IOCTL_STORAGE_QUERY_PROPERTY is supported. - Support setting volume label in Explorer through mount option or favorite label value. - Fix for Hot Keys assignment dialog issue where OEM-233 is always displayed and can't be changed. - Always copy both 32-bit and 64-bit executable binaries during install and in Traveler Disk Setup. - Traveler Disk will again use 32-bit exe by default while also offering 64bit exe. - On Windows 64-bit, 32-bit exe files are now available(e.g. if needed to use 32-bit PKCS#11 dll) - Include Volume Expander in Traveler Disk Setup. - Don't offer creating a restore point if it is disabled in Windows. - o Add possibility to verify a Rescue Disk ISO image file. - Minors fixes in the installer, GUI and driver.
+- All Oss: - Mask and unmask PIM value in GUI and bootloader like the password. - Windows: - Solve Rescue Disk damaged error when using cascade ciphers and SHA256 for system encryption. - Solve option "Cache password in drive memory" always disabled even if checked in preferences.

+- Solve UI language change not taken into account for new install unless a preference is changed. - o Implement creating file containers using command line. - Driver: disable support of IOCTL_STORAGE_QUERY_PROPERTY by default and add option to enable it. - Driver: Support returning StorageDeviceProperty if IOCTL_STORAGE_QUERY_PROPERTY is supported. - Support setting volume label in Explorer through mount option or favorite label value. - Fix for Hot Keys assignment dialog issue where OEM-233 is always displayed and can't be changed. - Always copy both 32-bit and 64-bit executable binaries during install and in Traveler Disk Setup. - Traveler Disk will again use 32-bit exe by default while also offering 64bit exe. - On Windows 64-bit, 32-bit exe files are now available(e.g. if needed to use 32-bit PKCS#11 dll) - Include Volume Expander in Traveler Disk Setup. - Don't offer creating a restore point if it is disabled in Windows. - Add possibility to verify a Rescue Disk ISO image file. - Minors fixes in the installer, GUI and driver.